 Built by Montpellier Estates, this 34-bed new build is a residential unit for adults.
 Over three floors, the unit cares for service users throughout their care pathway, with medium secure space on the ground and first floor and self-contained flats on the top floor for those nearing the completion of their residential care.

 Our bespoke 3-part window restrictors were used on the ground floor to minimise contraband being passed into the unit, while our standard 2-part restrictors were used elsewhere.

-On the ground floor, the designers wanted to minimise the risk of service users being passed contraband from the common courtyard area.
+The designers wanted to minimise the risk of service users being passed contraband from the common courtyard area on the ground floor.
 That’s why our 3-part window restrictors were chosen.

 They required the restrictor tray to sit as close to the bottom of the window as possible, so even a single tablet or cigarette couldn’t pass under the window when it opened.
-Made to their bespoke requirements, we manufactured them to have a gap of less 4mm.
+Made to their bespoke requirements, we manufactured them with a gap of less than 4mm.

 The designers wanted consistency of window handles throughout, while the clinical team required flexibility.
 Our convertible handles offers both.
 The lock can easily be converted from staff-controlled to user-controlled – and back again.

-Hold-open magnets were installed in some areas where window stays had not been installed – to avoid the ligature risk – allowing windows to be safety held open and air to circulate.
+Hold-open magnets were installed in some areas where window stays had not been installed – to avoid the ligature risk – allowing windows to be safely held open and air to circulate.